 Water Free Energy Generation

 Oil and coal extraction is often supported by fracking the soil with high-pressure liquid (water) and besides that, gallons of water are used to turn fossil fuel into energy.
 On the other hand, solar energy generation virtually needs no water.
 Solar panels harness Sun’s energy when the Sun rays hit the panels.
 There are no moving parts in the process and there is little to no need for cooling the panels.
-Although, a little amount of water is used during solar panel manufacturing (0.110 liters/kWh) and cleaning, the total amount is considered to be as little as 1/200th of the water used in conventional plants.
+Although, a little amount of water is used during solar panel manufacturing (0.110 liters/kWh) and cleaning, the total amount is considered to be as little as 1/200th of the water used in conventional energy plants.
 So, we can say that solar energy generation is a better option to save water while generating energy.

 Extended Life Cycle and Eco-Friendly by Design